joelburton/Crushinator/README.rst

 Welcome
 =======
-This is the root of the ``Crushinator`` project, a special one-stop package that combines the development (and installation) of several independant (but related) python packages:
+This is the root of the ``Crushinator`` project, a special one-stop repository that combines the development (and installation) of several independant (but related) python packages: